mathiasbourgoin/SPOC/index.md

 This has been tested with Firefox 26 and [this plugin](http://webcl.nokiaresearch.com/) under Windows (32bit or 64bit) and Linux (Ubuntu 13.10) 32bit.

-The plugin currently fails with Ubuntu 64bit and Mac OS/X 64bit
+Nokia's plugin currently fails with Ubuntu 64bit and Mac OS/X 64bit

 ## [**Bitonic sort**][1]